 You and your partner avoid talking disrespectfully and do not curse, threaten, or embarrass each other.
 You are especially careful to speak positively of your partner in social settings, never belittling or making “well-intentioned” jokes about each other.

 You Can Be 100% Yourself With Them

 From not wearing makeup to walking straight from the sweat-soaked gym and smelling a storm, if you’re not afraid to be yourself with them, you’re in a healthy relationship.

 You feel safe and secure with Them

 Safety and security are essential in a relationship.
 If you don’t feel safe with the person you’re with, you’re always a little anxious.
 If you feel safe and secure with your partner, then it’s a healthy relationship.

 Contact Talk Think Thrive Today

 If you need help with relationship issues, Talk Think Thrive is professionally equipped with adequate knowledge and tools to solve your relationship problems.
-Contact us today if you’re longing for a healthy relationship.
+If you’re longing for a healthy relationship.
 Talk Think Thrive looks forward to assisting you!